In an open letter sent today, Having Kids is urging the American Academy of Pediatrics to consider a new policy statement on family planning.

 - Our current family planning systems provide no minimum standard of wellbeing for future children, allowing children to be born into failing state systems because their parents cannot care for them.
 That exacerbates inequality, and ensures rich kids stay rich and poor kids stay poor.

 - Child-first family planning provides a clear human rights-based solution and path forward.
 It’s sustainable and equitable, and reflected in the worldwide trend towards smaller families that can invest more in each child and ensure a safer future.

-“We stand ready to assist with the development of the Academy’s new policy on family planning,” said Anne Green, Executive Director of Fair Start Movement.
+“We stand ready to assist with the development of the Academy’s new policy on family planning,” said Anne Green, Executive Director of Having Kids.